seregatipich/easyprojectstructure/README.md

 # Easy Project Structure

-Easy Project Structure is a simple Python package that allows you to generate and display the directory structure of your Python projects directly from the command line.
-This tool helps you visualize your project's organization and is useful for documentation, planning, and sharing the structure with others.
+Easy Project Structure is a handy Python package that makes it super easy to generate and view the folder layout of your Python projects right from your terminal.
+It's perfect for when you want to see how your project is organized, and it's also great for documentation, planning, or just sharing your project's structure with others.

 ## Features

-- **Display Project Structure**: Outputs a textual representation of your project's directory and file structure.
+- **View Project Structure**: Get a clear, simple text representation of all the folders and files in your project.
-- **Customizable Depth**: Optionally specify the depth of directories to display.
+- **Choose How Deep You Go**: Set how many folder levels you want to see.
-- **Exclude Common Files**: Automatically excludes common build artifacts and temporary files (similar to `.gitignore` patterns).
+- **Skip Over Common Files**: It automatically ignores files like build artifacts and temp files (just like a .gitignore would).
-- **Simple Command-Line Interface**: Use the `getprojectstruct` command to display structures easily.
+- **Easy to Use**: Just run the `getprojectstruct` command to view your project layout.
-- **Recursive Display**: View the structure of subdirectories by specifying a path.
+- **Check Out Subfolders**: Want to see what's inside subfolders?
+Just point the tool to the path you need.

 ## Table of Contents